kianzohoury/auralflow/README.md

 * the dropout probability for its layers with the `--dropout_p` argument

 Any number of [configuration settings](#config-settings) can be changed with one or more commands.
-Optionally, running `--display` will display your changes in the terminal output.
+Optionally, the `--display` flag will display your changes in the terminal output.